hei-school/cc-d4-rice-cooker-ci-JrManjato/README.md

     npm run lint

     ```
+6. For running test, run

+    ```bash
+    npm test

-6. Follow the on-screen prompts to perform wallet actions:
+7. Follow the on-screen prompts to perform wallet actions:
    - Enter `1` to add rice.
    - Enter `2` to cook rice.
    - Enter `3` to keep warm.